 What’s the key to a perfect performance?
 How do you prepare to go on stage?
 The Poetry Society’s own Julia Bird shares her secrets…

-The Poetry Society’s Projects Manager Julia Bird has produced many touring poetry shows over the last decade, and has a sure-fire pre-show routine to get poets ready for their performances.
+The Poetry Society’s Learning & Participation Manager Julia Bird has produced many touring poetry shows over the last decade, and has a sure-fire pre-show routine to get poets ready for their performances.

 She says, “I’ve worked with a couple of great theatre directors and actors over the years, and between us all, we’ve come up with a set of exercises that we run through with all our performing poets before their shows.
 It works for page poets reading from their books or for spoken word poets with active stage styles.
 Anything that settles you before you get on stage, and helps you focus on the breath in your body and how your teeth and tongue are working to articulate your poems is going to help you connect with an audience.
 Here are our top tips for successful poem delivery!”